DawKozlowski/Translator/README.md

 ## How to use
--- To translate word to the appropriate language you need to insert right language code E.g. for English it is EN -- You need to insert port number where the client will be waiting for the answer.
+-- To translate word to the appropriate language you need to insert right language code E.g. for English it is EN --
---
+-- You need to insert port number where the client will be waiting for the answer --